Rated4.8/5 | 1072 reviews

 Bailiff Eviction

-The usual next step is to progress to possession claim paperwork and court process, based on your original notice route.
+The usual next step is to move into possession-claim paperwork and the court process, based on your original notice route.

 Yes.
-The post-notice principle is similar: if the tenant does not leave, court progression is typically required.
+The post-notice principle is similar: if the tenant does not leave, court progression is usually required.

-Bailiff enforcement is generally a later stage after a possession order where the tenant still has not vacated.
+Bailiff enforcement is usually a later stage after a possession order where the tenant still has not left.

 Related eviction guides

-Use these guides to move from notice choice to court progression with fewer mistakes.
+Use these guides to move from the notice stage to court progression with fewer false starts.

-Move from expired notice to the right court route
+Move from an expired notice to the right court route without losing more time

 Landlord Heaven provides document generation and guidance, not legal advice or court representation.